-- B. flood water and storm water retention, including the potential for flooding in the watershed, the value of property subject to flooding, and the reduction in potential flooding by the wetland; - C. public recreation and education, including hunting and fishing areas, wildlife viewing areas, and nature areas; - D. commercial uses, including wild rice and cranberry growing and harvesting and aquaculture; - E. fish, wildlife, and native plant habitats; - F. low-flow augmentation; and - G. other functions and public uses as identified in wetland evaluation methods demonstrated to reasonably identify appropriate candidates for wetland replacement.
-The board shall maintain a publicly available list of the methods that have been approved for wetland evaluation under the standards set out in this item. - Subp.
+B. flood water and storm water retention, including the potential for flooding in the watershed, the value of property subject to flooding, and the reduction in potential flooding by the wetland;

+C. public recreation and education, including hunting and fishing areas, wildlife viewing areas, and nature areas;

+D. commercial uses, including wild rice and cranberry growing and harvesting and aquaculture;

+E. fish, wildlife, and native plant habitats;

+- F. low-flow augmentation; - G. carbon sequestration; and

+H.\other functions and public uses as identified in wetland evaluation methods demonstrated to reasonably identify appropriate candidates for wetland replacement.
+The board shall maintain a publicly available list of the methods that have been approved for wetland evaluation under the standards set out in this item.

+Subp.
 2. Determining impacts of partial drainage.
 In cases where wetlands will be partially drained, the amount of wetland to be replaced must be determined according to this subpart.
 The area impacted by partially draining a wetland is determined in two parts.
 The wetland area where the hydrology will be totally removed must be considered an impact in its entirety.
 The amount of impact for the area that is partially drained must be at least 50 percent of the acreage of the remaining wetland area determined by an assessment acceptable to the technical evaluation panel.

-- Subp.
+Subp.
 3. In-kind wetland replacement.
-In-kind means a wetland of similar type and function to the impacted wetland.
-Wetland replacement is in-kind if it is: - A. the same type or plant community as the impacted wetland or, for degraded wetlands, the same type or plant community that historically occurred at the impact site; or - B. the same hydrologic conditions and landscape position as the impacted wetland.
+In-kind means a wetland of similar function to the impacted wetland.
+Wetland replacement is in-kind if it is of the same hydrogeomorphic class.